 Here are some tips for preparing your valuable diesel engines, whether boats or generators, for their winter hibernation.
 It's worth your while to take some of these steps to protect your investment.

 When you go to your marine dealer, they'll tell you the same thing.
 A critical part of a winterizing regiment for diesel boats is to drain the water and change the antifreeze.
+You'll need to do this in several places, starting with the boat in dry dock.

-Next, you should drain the cooling water out of the engine block.
+2. Drain the cooling water out of the engine block.
 You can do this by locating the drain plugs.
 All diesel engines will have one or more of these.
 Let the water drain and then close them back up again.
 If you're having trouble locating all the drain plugs, look in your owner's manual.

+5. Change your filters.
 Putting a set of new fresh filters is always a good idea.
 This way, it's done and you don't have to worry about that when you fire up the machine after the weather warms back up.
 Don't forget the coolant filter if you have one.

-It's also a good idea to add some kind of diesel fuel stabilizer treatment to the fuel that will be sitting in the fuel system during winter storage.
+6. Add some kind of diesel fuel stabilizer treatment to the fuel that will be sitting in the fuel system during winter storage.
 Fill the fuel up as much as you can to reduce the possibility of water condensate forming, then add a multi-purpose fuel stabilizer.

-Winterizing Diesel Standby Generators
+How to Winterize Diesel Standby Generators

-Next, take the recoil starter handle and pull it out until you meet a point of resistance.
+2. Take the recoil starter handle and pull it out until you meet a point of resistance.
 This is the point where the intake and exhaust valves will be closed.
 If you leave the handle in this position during the winter, it will prevent rust inside the engine.

 Winterizing your diesel engines is something you have to choose to do, and it takes a little bit of effort.
 Not a LOT of effort, but a little bit.
 And this is definitely a case where a little bit of effort on the front end will save you lots of time and money on the back end by preventing problems and making your expensive diesel engine investments last as long as possible.